The Trafalgar Way 2005

 Okehampton, August 16th - church bells, the town crier, music and period costume herald the arrival of the post-chaise.
 Here, the Vice Lord Lieutenant of Cornwall, the Earl of Devon, together with the Mayor, Councillor Tony Leech, are presented with the official New Trafalgar Dispatch scrolls.

-Sticklepath, 6pm - A plaque is unveiled opposite the Devonshire Arms, and landlords' dispatches are presented to them and to the Taw River Inn, and then onwards, to innkeepers in South Zeal, Whiddon Down and Crockernwell, Cheriton Bishop, Tedburn St Mary and Nadderwater.
+Sticklepath, 6pm - A plaque is unveiled opposite the Devonshire Inn, and landlords' dispatches are presented to them and to the Taw River Inn, and then onwards, to innkeepers in South Zeal, Whiddon Down and Crockernwell, Cheriton Bishop, Tedburn St Mary and Nadderwater.

 Exeter, August 17th - the Exeter Pipe Band marches down the High Street ahead of the arrival of Lapenotiere.
 Passengers arriving by Stagecoach here include local descendents of Admiral Nelson, Admiral Collingwood and the Spanish Admiral Gravina.
 The Lord Lieutenant of Devon and civic leaders travel on to Great Moor House to present the county archives with a copy of the New Trafalgar dispatch for safekeeping.